wcm-io-caravan/caravan-rhyme/README.md

   "title": "A breakdown of time spent in blocking method calls by AsyncHalResourceRenderer" }
 ```

+While the overhead of using the **Rhyme** framework is usually neglible (especially compared to the latency introduced by external services), this information can be useful to identify hotspots that can be optimized (without firing up a profiler).

 ## Using reactive types in your API